Kōji Mitsui: Legacy

 Mitsui's largest part for Kurosawa after The Lower Depths was the lead journalist who comments on the wedding reception that opens The Bad Sleep Well (1960); his role as a sarcastic observer was noted by Kurosawa scholar Donald Richie to parallel traits of Yoshisaburo the gambler in the prior film, and Mitsui's “particularly enthralling” performance helped to associate his legacy with sardonic characters as well as boozy ones.

 In her 1976 memoir My Professional Diary, Hideko Takamine recalled working with the 23-year-old Mitsui as a child actress on a 1933 "Yota" film, remembering him as "petite, sharp-eyed, and rather quirky.
 [He] left an impression on me, [and] since then, for more than 40 years, I have been watching [him] obsessively."
 She referred to him as "Ibushi Gin," a term of respect for distinguished elder actors likening them to rich, oxidized silver.

+Kaneto Shindo's 1980 book People I Met includes a chapter remembering Mitsui and the skillful acting style he had developed since childhood.
+According to Shindo, Mitsui was able to emanate an aura of personality even when motionless, both onscreen and off.

 A portrait of Mitsui was featured in Postwar Focus 293: The Brightness of Dreams [Dream Shine], a 1983 retrospective of works by the noted photojournalist Jun Yoshida.

-A 1995 issue of the Bungeishunjū monthly No Side commemorating Japan's great postwar actors included a full-page essay by the writer Midori Nakano celebrating the clear-eyed urban attitude of the characters Mitsui played for Kurosawa, particularly his role in The Lower Depths.
+A 1995 issue of the Bungeishunjū monthly No Side commemorating Japan's great postwar actors included a full-page essay by the writer Midori Nakano celebrating the familiar clear-eyed urban attitude of the characters Mitsui played for Kurosawa, particularly his role in The Lower Depths.
+In 2005 she reiterated the point, writing in the publisher's Bungei Shunjū magazine, "I don't know about foreigners, but if you're Japanese, you surely recognize his type."